sebringj/athu/README.md

-# athu.io
+# athu
 open source microservice authentication

-athu.io only cares about identifying a user and sending a JWT back to the consuming website, focusing on simple configuration over programming so that adding a new provider is just a matter of installing a passport compatible npm package then adding it to the config directory.
+athu only cares about identifying a user and sending a JWT back to the consuming website, focusing on simple configuration over programming so that adding a new provider is just a matter of installing a passport compatible npm package then adding it to the config directory.

 See the config directory for a list of the expected configuration values.